Calystegia silvatica

+Calystegia silvatica (large bindweed) is the largest species of bindweed and is a strong rampant climber.
 It is native to southern Europe but has been introduced to many other areas because it is an attractive garden plant.
 Calystegia silvatica subsp. fraterniflora (Mack. & Bush) Brummitt (short-stalked false bindweed) is native to North America.

 It has large, arrow-shaped leaves and showy white trumpet-shaped flowers up to 9 centimeters in diameter.
 It is considered a weed in some areas where it has escaped cultivation and now grows wild.
 It spreads easily via hardy rhizomes.
 There are several subspecies.